 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues of almost \$8.9 million and total expenses of almost \$9.0 million.
-There was a decrease in the fund balance about \$120 thousand for the governmental funds as a whole.
+The governmental funds had total revenues and other financing sources of \$8.6 million and total expenses and other financing uses of almost \$9.2 million.
+There was a decrease in the fund balance totaling about \$600 thousand for the governmental funds as a whole.